vengaer/expected/README.md

         ASSERT(e2.error() == 8);
     ```

+### Compiler support

+Confirmed working on both GCC and Clang.
+MSVC is currently not supported due to their lacklustre SFINAE support.

 ### Dependencies
 [Catch2](https://github.com/catchorg/Catch2) is used for testing.
 The single-header version is included in the tests directory.